 Slip into Mount Talbert Nature Park to explore the four-mile trail network, check out the views and enjoy a picnic.
 Keep your eye out for deer, Western gray squirrels, pileated and hairy woodpeckers, white-breasted nuthatches and Western tanagers.
-Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretch across the east side of the region.
+Mount Talbert is the largest in a string of extinct volcanoes and lava domes that stretches across the east side of the region.

 See and do

 - Eat a picnic in the shelter, available for rent year-round.
 Reservations are required for parties of 25 or more.

 - Enjoy the Mather Road trailhead, with a short gravel trail and interpretive display near a small native prairie.

 - Share your time and make a difference at Metro parks by volunteering.